 Projectors are classified based on their throw ratio.
 Ultra-short throw projectors are recommended for a small church that can only place a projector close to the screen.
 Their 0.4 to 1.0 throw ratio are meant to be installed close to the screen.
 While a medium to large church can opt for a model that has a long throw ratio.
 Finally, a standard throw ratio are meant for large images that will be projected from several feet away.
 Deciding on the throw ratio should be simple once you determine the sizes of your images and where you intent to place the projector.

 The screen size of the projector also matters.
 Usually, a projector screen that is 12 inches in height is needed for every 6 to 10 feet of viewing distance.
 The higher the resolution and brightness you are going to need, the larger the screen size you need to have.

-The Optoma X600 XGA projector is an excellent solution for large installations in business and houses of worship.
+The Optoma X600 XGA projector is an excellent solution for large installations in businesses and houses of worship.
 Featuring a powerful, bright 6,000 lumens output combined with a stunning 10,000:1 contrast ratio.
 It will make your presentations shine with vibrant colors and sharp, clear text and graphics.
 It has a low noise level of 28dB and supports a variety of 3D formats and an XGA 1024 x 768 native resolution.
-The best projector to use in large-screen applications where fine image detail is required.
-The brightness level is perfect for use in medium to large rooms with ambient light.
+The best projectors to use in large-screen applications where fine image detail is required.
+The brightness level of the Optoma X600 is perfect for use in medium to large rooms with ambient light.

 The Optoma X600 offers a superb array of connectivity options.
 Several input options include dual HDMI, DisplayPort, VGA, and composite video.
-The lamp features a long life of up to 3500 hours powered by a DLP chip system.
+The lamp of the Optoma X600 features a long life of up to 3500 hours powered by a Digital Light Processing chip system.
 The Optoma X600 can project up to a 300″ diagonal screen size making this projector the best projectors in the market.

 - Bright and highly detailed visuals with 6,000 lumens and 10,000:1 contrast ratio